ickc/pixi-kernel-jl/README.md

 - If the kernel fails to start, ensure:
     - Pixi is correctly installed and `pixi run` works on your machine.
+    - You have run `pixi run bootstrap-julia` after the environment was created or restored.
+Without bootstrapping the Julia runtime, later Julia tasks may fail.

 If you need help debugging a failure, collect the output from launching the kernel (or running the launcher script directly) and open an issue or pull request with the details.